We think dogs can eat everything simply because they do, but sometimes, dogs can get sick from the wrong food scrap.

 One of the most common foods we hear dogs shouldn’t eat is chocolate, which experts agree on.
 However, it’s not just chocolate.
 There are plenty of sweets that can harm your dog, such as processed sweets like cookies.
 Even if they don’t react, you may be upsetting their internal system more than you think in the long run.

-If you want to give your dog sweet food, certain breeds can eat certain foods in small doses.
+Certain breeds can eat certain foods in small doses if you want to give your dog sweet food.
 Ask your vet about apples.
 Some dogs like apples, but their stomachs are fine with small, peeled, seedless chunks.
 Again, first, ask your vet before any apple-snacking takes place.

 Yes, your dog can safely eat some of the foods you consume at the end of the day.
 Which foods?
 Ask your vet.
 The breed and age of your dog may play a part in determining what foods your dog should and should not eat, especially if you’re planning on changing its usual diet.